 How to Make Avocado Scrambled Eggs

 The key to making perfect scrambled eggs is not just one simple thing.
 It’s a combination of things.
 If you put them all together, you’ve got fluffy and light eggs.

 Start by adding 2 eggs to a bowl and whisking them until the whites and yolks have been fully combined.
 Chop the avocado into small chunks (not too small or they’ll fall apart in the eggs.

 You’ll need a non-stick pan and a spatula.
 I like to use a silicon spatula because the eggs don’t stick to it as you move them around the pan.
 Heat the pan over medium-low heat.
 The most important aspect of making great eggs is not to overheat the pan.

 Add a pat of butter and allow it to slowly melt in the pan.
 If it sizzles, the pan is too hot.
 Pour the eggs into the pan and let them sit for at least 30 seconds.
 They also should not sizzle.
 If they do, take the pan off the heat and turn the heat down before re-adding it.

 Remove from the heat and let it rest for a few seconds.
-Add flake salt and a bit of ground pepper.
+Add flake salt and a bit of ground pepper, if you like.
 Serve it while it’s hot.